ehhope/academic-kickstart/content/home/teaching.md

   * Developing and delivering weekly lectures with an original curriculum, drawing content from historical and contemporary perspectives and research on human motivation, emotion, clinical disorders, neurobiology, and consciousness.
   * Designing quizzes, exams, term papers and presentations and evaluating student performance.
-  * Mentoring and supervising students in both classroom and research
+  * Mentoring and supervising students in both classroom and research settings

 Here are the psychology courses I have taught within the department at CUNY: